The Pickwick Protocols

 Final thoughts on Privacy and Security

 Is all of this overkill?
 Probably.
 Does it make the app slower?
-Definitely.
-Like I mentioned, though, I wanted to build with security as a first principle.
+Yes.
+For DayTap security is a first principle.
 Everything took a backseat to that, including performance.

-This is honestly the area where I enjoyed Claude Code the most.
-It was nice having it just implement the whole iOS app, but implementing a feature like this may have been a bit prohibitively time-consuming in personal projects before and is now much easier.
-As I tinker with the app for fun moving forward, this is where I want to go deeper.
-Having Claude be a tutor to help inform me on what security solutions are out there is exactly what I’m looking for.
-These are not solutions Claude came up with out of the box — it took more of a back-and-forth and I had to continuously challenge Claude to come up with a better solution.
+This is honestly the area where I got the most value out of using Claude Code.
+It was nice having it just code the whole iOS app, but implementing these security features may have been a bit prohibitively time-consuming in personal projects before.
+Having Claude be a tutor to help inform me on what security solutions are out there is exactly what I’m looking for out of an AI assistant.

 Wrapping up